grumpyjames/birding-almanac/blog/essex-reconnaissance/essex-reconnaissance.md

 We exit the car; the weather is all over the place.
 Hot but also super windy.
 A recipe for a sunburnt AB2; we'll need to do the sunblock dance before we go any further.
-While we do, a flock of goldfinches raid the birdfeeders at the other end of the car park.
+While we do, a flock of goldfinches raid the bird feeders at the other end of the car park.

 We head out into the reserve, and the immediate impression is one of extreme